 AC joint injuries make up approximately 9% of all shoulder injuries (Gorbarty, Hsu & Gee, 2017).
 The degree of injury to the AC joint can be from a mild ligament sprain to complete ligament tear resulting in ‘separations of the AC joint’ or dislocations.
 Specific to athletes, separation of the joint is seen in 40% of shoulder girdle injuries.

 Your Physiotherapist will take a detailed history to understand how the injury occurred and what your symptoms are.
-Following this, a comprehensive physical assessment will be completed to establish your function and test specific structures to assist with diagnosis.
+Following this, a comprehensive physical assessment will be completed to establish your function and test specific structures to assist with accurate diagnosis so that the most appropriate and effective treatment can begin straight away.

 Gorbarty, Hsu & Gee (2017) outline the Rockwood classification for AC joint injuries which is a grading system used to establish the degree of damage, the structures involved and to inform treatment & management (Rockwood & Green, 1996):